 Barbara Ann Teer (institution building)

-Abena Joan Brown (producing),
+Abena Joan Brown (producing)

-Vinnette Carroll (directing),
+Vinnette Carroll (directing)

 Vivian Evans Robinson (audience development)

-Ntozake Shange (writing for the theatre)
+ntozake shange (writing for the theatre)

 Dr. Margaret Wilkerson (scholarship)

-Presidential Pathfinder Award Winners
+Presidential Pathfinder Awardees

 The BTN Presidential Pathfinder Award is presented to an artist or an institution that illuminates a path to innovations and new concepts in Black Theatre.
 This honor was first awarded by President Lundeana Thomas in 1996 to playwright, Suzan-Lori Parks.